Dino Morea filmography

 Dino Morea is an Indian actor and former supermodel who primarily works in Hindi cinema.
 He began his career as a model and establishing him as one of the promising faces of Indian modeling.

 Morea made his television debut with Captain Vyom (1998), a science-fiction series that earned him early recognition.
 He transitioned to films with a supporting role in Pyaar Mein Kabhi Kabhi (1999), displaying potential in romantic dramas.

 His breakthrough came with the romantic thriller Raaz (2002), opposite Basu.
 The film became one of the highest-grossing Hindi films of the year and established Morea as a leading actor in suspense and thriller genres.

 He later appeared in the thrillers Aksar (2006) and Fight Club (2006), which showcased his versatility across action, romance, and suspense.

 In 2014, he played a supporting role in the heist action-comedy Happy New Year, adding a commercial success to his filmography.

 However, not all of his films achieved box office success.
 Titles such as Sssshhh...
 (2003), Rakht (2004), The Holiday (2006) underperformed commercially, even though his performances were recognized for style and on-screen charisma.
-Later releases like Life Main Kabie Kabhie (2007), Dus Kahaniyaan (2007), and Bhram (2008) received negative reviews and fared poorly at the box office, representing a challenging period in the early stage of his career.After a break from lead roles, Morea returned with a supporting role in Solo (2017) and embraced streaming platforms, appearing in series such as Mentalhood (2020), Hostages (2020), Tandav (2021), and Kaun Banegi Shikharwati (2022).
+Later releases like Life Main Kabie Kabhie (2007), Dus Kahaniyaan (2007), and Bhram (2008) received negative reviews and fared poorly at the box office, representing a challenging period in the early stage of his career.
+After a break from lead roles, Morea returned with a supporting role in Solo (2017) and embraced streaming platforms, appearing in series such as Mentalhood (2020), Hostages (2020), Tandav (2021), and Kaun Banegi Shikharwati (2022).
 His portrayal in The Empire (2021) earned him an Indian Television Academy Award.

 In 2023, Morea explored darker roles in Agent and Bandra, earning praise for his intensity.
 In 2025, he returned to mainstream Bollywood with key roles in Mere Husband Ki Biwi and the comedy Housefull 5 as Bedi Dobriyal.
 Housefull 5 became the seco highest-grossing film in the Housefull franchise and one of the biggest Hindi release of 2025.
 Critics highlighted Morea's performance as one of the strongest elements in the ensemble.

-He also starred in the web series Rana Naidu and The Royals in 2025 and is set to appear in Four More Shots Please!.
+He also starred in the web series Rana Naidu, The Royals and in Four More Shots Please! in 2025.